Skip to content

 Frequently Asked Questions

 Browse our list of frequently asked questions about orthognathic surgery.
-If you can’t find an answer to your question, contact us and we will supply you with an answer and any other information you may need.
+If you can’t find answers to your questions, your local AAO orthodontist can help you with answers and any other information you may need.